 The Minnesota Department of Health has completed source water assessments for all the public water systems in the state, as required by the 1996 amendments to the Federal Safe Drinking Water Act.
 Any city over 1,000 people need to submit or complete a Water Supply Plan per the MN DNR rules.
 The following cities have had a MDH source water assessment and MN DNR appropriation water permit:

-City of Nielsville – one active groundwater well
+City of Nielsville – threeactive groundwater well – Low DWSMA Vulnerability

-City of Climax – two active groundwater wells
+City of Climax – two active groundwater wells – Low DWSMA Vulnerability

-City of Beltrami – two active groundwater wells
+City of Beltrami – two active groundwater wells – Low DWSMA Vulnerability

-City of Fertile - two active groundwater wells
+City of Fertile - two active groundwater wells – Moderate DWSMA Vulnerability

-City of Fosston – three active groundwater wells
+City of Fosston – three active groundwater wells – Low DWSMA Vulnerability

-City of Crookston – six active groundwater wells
+City of Crookston – fouractive groundwater wells – Moderate DWSMA Vulnerability

-City of Winger – one active groundwater well
+City of Winger – twoactive groundwater well – Low DWSMA Vulnerability

-City of Erskine – two active groundwater wells
+City of Erskine – two active groundwater wells – High DWSMA Vulnerability

-City of McIntosh – two active groundwater wells
+City of McIntosh – two active groundwater wells – Low DWSMA Vulnerability

 The water supply systems that are implementing a wellhead protection plan that has been approved by the Minnesota Department of Health under Minnesota Rules 4720 include the cities of Fertile, Nielsville, and Crookston.
 The water supply systems in the process of wellhead protection plan development as defined under Minnesota Rules Chapter 4720 are the communities of McIntosh, Climax, Beltrami, Winger, Erskine, and Fosston.